bacpop/bacpop-website/content/jobs/index.md

 Each year, the [French Embassy in London](https://www.ebi.ac.uk/about/jobs/internships/embl-ebi-french-embassy-london-internships) and [Embassy of the Kingdom of the Netherlands](https://www.ebi.ac.uk/about/jobs/internships/embl-ebi-netherlands-embassy-london-internships/) are able to fund some internships, with a usual closing application date at the beginning of December.

+---

 ### Open call for two internships

-#### Your role
+#### First project: PREVAIL

+*Your role:*
-You will join the Lees group at EMBL-EBI to work on one of the following two projects (one internship each).

-The **first** one is **PREVAIL** (*PRomoter EVolution And Infection Links*), a research initiative aimed at characterising promoter sequence variation across hundreds of thousands of bacterial genomes at population scale for the first time in any species.
+You will join the Lees group at EMBL-EBI to work on PREVAIL (*PRomoter EVolution And Infection Links*), a research initiative aimed at characterising promoter sequence variation across hundreds of thousands of bacterial genomes at population scale for the first time in any species.

 Your work will focus on two main tasks.
 First, you will contribute to the evaluation, benchmarking, and potential development of computational methods to extract and analyse promoter sequences from bacterial genome assemblies, with a focus on *Streptococcus pneumoniae*.
 Second, you will help apply the chosen methodology at scale using large public datasets, such as the AllTheBacteria or the Global Pneumococcal Sequencing projects’ data, and contribute to the downstream analysis linking promoter variants to strain lineages, antibiotic resistance, and virulence.
 You will work closely with other members of the group and be directly supervised by the postdoctoral researcher leading the project, gaining hands-on experience in bacterial genomics, large-scale data analysis, and bioinformatics methods development.

-**Second project:** TBC.

-#### You have

-*First project (PREVAIL):*
+*You have:*

 * A completed Bachelor degree in bioinformatics, computational biology, computer science, or a closely related field with a strong quantitative component (physics, mathematics, etc.).
 * An in-progress (or completed) Master degree in bioinformatics, computational biology, computer science, or a closely related field with a strong quantitative component (physics, mathematics, etc.).